 The Laurel Springs philosophy was developed by our visionary leadership team.
 Our highly skilled experts in distance learning, curriculum design, instruction and assessment have created a wealth of tools that help teachers ensure they are building the right skills at each stage, in a manner appropriate for each student’s individual learning style.
-Our school leadership team includes our President, Founder, and Director of Education.
+Our school leadership team includes our Head of School, Director of Education, Director of Partnerships and Founder.